friendlyarm/sd-fuse_s5p4418/README.md

 ```
 Or build SD-to-eMMC image:
 ```
-./mk-emmc-image.sh friendlycore
+./mk-emmc-image.sh friendlycore autostart=yes
 ```
-If the image file is too large to be packaged, you can use an environment variable to reassign the image size, for example:
+If the image path is too big to pack, you can use the RAW_SIZE_MB environment variable to set a new image size. for example, you can set it to 16GB:
 ```
 RAW_SIZE_MB=16000 ./mk-sd-image.sh friendlycore
 RAW_SIZE_MB=16000 ./mk-emmc-image.sh friendlycore